 Safran makes his living pranking bigots on a show called Race Relations.
 That is how he met Richard Barrett, the head of the National Movement.
 Most of Barrett’s neighbors were unaware of his views, while other racists dismissed him as a self-promoter.
 “White supremacists are always kvetching about each other,” Safran observes, in the kind of plainspoken aside only a charming outsider can properly deliver.
 After learning that Barrett was stabbed to death by Vincent McGee, a black man who was providing him with yard work and possibly sexual favors, Safran is bent on writing the next “In Cold Blood.”
 Like Truman Capote, he ends up half-befriending the incarcerated killer and half-betraying him.
 But sometimes Vincent gets the better of him, finagling cash and even, ultimately, an engagement ring.

 Safran’s wrestling matches with his baffling story are partly a performance, like one of Andy Kaufman’s fights, or Safran’s own documentaries.
 Like the wildly popular “Serial” podcast, Safran's book avoids the tidy conclusions more typical of the genre, reveling in the messy complications instead.
 Both projects are reinventing true crime, mostly by making it truer.

-For my profile of Knausgaard and more book reviews, check out Vulture.com, New York Magazine’s center for all things culture.
+For reviews of "God’ll Cut You Down" and many other books, check out Vulture.com, New York Magazine’s center for all things culture.